-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 2321 Smyth and Gordon Introduced February 24, 2012 Assembly Committee on Natural Resources Existing Law: Existing law requires rigid plastic packaging containers, as defined, that are sold or offered for sale in this state to meet specified criteria, including, but not limited to, that the container be made from 25% postconsumer material, and provides for the enforcement of these requirements by the Department of Resources Recycling and Recovery.
+BILL AUTHOR STATUS Summary TASK FORCE POSITION AB 2321 Smyth and Gordon Introduced February 24, 2012 Assembly Existing Law: Existing law requires rigid plastic packaging containers, as defined, that are sold or offered for sale in this state to meet specified criteria, including, but not limited to, that the container be made from 25% postconsumer material, and provides for the enforcement of these requirements by the Department of Resources Recycling and Recovery.
 Certain classes of rigid plastic packaging containers are exempt from those requirements.
 Existing law, as of January 1, 2013, prohibits the sale of a plastic product, as defined, labeled as "compostable," "home compostable," or "marine degradable" unless it meets certain ASTM standard specifications, or other certain requirements.
 Proposed Law: This bill would define the term "compostable rigid plastic packaging container" as a rigid plastic packaging container that is labeled with the term "compostable" and is in compliance with those labeling requirements.
 The bill would additionally exempt compostable rigid plastic packaging from those material requirements.

-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 2336 Mansoor Amendment April 9, 2012 Assembly Committee on Natural Resources Existing Law: Existing law, as of January 1, 2013, prohibits the sale of a plastic product, including plastic bags, labeled as "compostable," "home compostable," or "marine degradable" unless it meets certain specifications, certifications, or a standard adopted by the Department of Resources Recycling and Recovery.
+AB 2336 Mansoor Introduced February 24, 2012 Assembly Existing Law: Existing law, as of January 1, 2013, prohibits the sale of a plastic product, including plastic bags, labeled as "compostable," "home compostable," or "marine degradable" unless it meets certain specifications, certifications, or a standard adopted by the Department of Resources Recycling and Recovery.
 Existing law also prohibits the sale of a plastic product that is labeled as "biodegradable," "degradable," "decomposable," or as otherwise specified, and imposes certain labeling requirements upon a manufacturer of a compostable plastic bag.
-Prior to January 1, 2013, existing law provides for the imposition by a city, a county, or the state of a civil penalty for a violation of those prohibitions. that does not meet those labeling requirements.
-The bill would delete the authority of a city or county to impose a civil penalty for a violation of those provisions.
-The bill would prohibit a civil penalty or other liability from being assessed, and would prohibit an action to enforce the labeling requirements from being commenced, continued, or maintained, unless the action is preceded by a written notice and the person is given an opportunity of not less than 30 days to remedy the violation.
-The bill would apply this prohibition to assessments and actions to enforce labeling requirements pursuant to the provisions regulating the labeling of plastic products on and after January 1, 2013, or plastic bags before that date, if the person manufacturing the plastic product submits an action plan to the department, city, or county and the plan is approved, as specified.
-The bill would provide that the action plan may allow the sale of a plastic product that is not in compliance until a date specified in the action plan and would require the department, city, or county to approve the action plan within a specified time and the person would be required to agree to comply with the labeling requirements on or after the date specified in the action plan.
+Proposed Law: This bill would prohibit a person from being subject to an enforcement action pursuant to the provisions regulating the labeling of plastic products on and after January 1, 2013, or plastic bags before that date, if the person manufacturing the plastic product submits an action plan to the department, city, or county and the plan is approved, as specified.
+AB 2457 Valadao Introduced February 24, 2012 Assembly Existing Law: The California Integrated Waste Management Act of 1989 requires materials that require special handling, as defined, to be removed from major appliances and vehicles in which they are contained prior to crushing for transport or transferring to a baler or shredder for recycling.
+Accelling Proposed Law: This bill would delete and correct obsolete references in these provisions.